Skip Navigation

 1. Governance

-The implementation of an integrated energy resource management plan, to be updated every six years, is a key point of Bill 69.
+The implementation of an integrated energy resource management plan, to be updated every six years, is a key point of the Act.
 The first plan must be submitted by HQ for government approval by April 1, 2026.
 The plan must aim to promote energy development within the province, with a focus on energy transition, and must specify the electric power supply target that HQ needs to achieve to satisfy the electric power needs of provincial markets within the plan’s time frame.
-Ahead of the first plan, Bill 69 suggests a yearly power supply target of 255 TWh (60 TWh greater than current generation and consistent with the Action Plan 2035).
-Bill 69 also includes increased disclosure requirements for HQ, the setting of common objectives between the Régie and HQ, the acceleration of hearings before the Régie, a reduction in the size of HQ’s board of directors, and partnership facilitation between HQ and Indigenous peoples for the development of wind power projects.
+Ahead of the first plan, there is an interim power supply target of 255 TWh (60 TWh greater than current generation and consistent with the Action Plan 2035).
+The Act also requires Hydro-Québec, as electric power distributor, to provide a 15-year electric power supply plan and a 15-year electric power transmission system development plan.

 2. New energy project development

-To streamline electric power procurement, Bill 69 will eliminate the absolute obligation that HQ (in its role as electric power distributor) proceed by tender to enter into power purchase agreements and grants authority to the provincial government (independently from the Régie) to obligate HQ to do so under certain conditions at its sole discretion.
+To streamline electric power procurement, the Act eliminated the absolute obligation that HQ (in its role as electric power distributor) proceed by tender to enter into power purchase agreements and grants authority to the provincial government (independently from the Régie) to obligate HQ to do so under certain conditions at its sole discretion.
 HQ (in its role as electric power distributor) will also be permitted to enter into bilateral power purchase agreements, with the Régie’s approval where required.
-The Minister will be granted increased authority over commercial and industrial developments within the province by stipulating that, under certain conditions (to be specified by the Régie), HQ will require the Minister’s approval to distribute electric power.
-Lastly, subject to government approval, Bill 69 will allow the construction of privately-owned small hydroelectric facilities (100 MW capacity or less).
+The Minister was granted increased authority over commercial and industrial developments within the province by stipulating that, under certain conditions (to be specified by the Régie), HQ will require the Minister’s approval to distribute electric power.

 3. Electricity distribution